SW-Latitude-Paint-Review

 Like Resilience, Latitude does not suffer from surfactant leaching.
 When painting either light or dark colors with the projection of evening storms, painters can confidently continue coating the exterior of a house without the worry of the paint’s premature exposure to rain, causing water spots within the finish.

-As high humidity resides in more US states for more extended periods, moisture resistance is an increasingly critical factor for exterior house painting.
+As high humidity persists in more US states for extended periods, moisture resistance is an increasingly critical factor for exterior house painting.
 Dark colors are also highly prone to surfactant leaching, and as dark colors outside homes become more desirable, products solving this issue become more important.

-But on a more serious trajectory, Latitude offers the ease of accomplishing a uniform paint film within hot and cold conditions.
-This quality has been handed down first-hand from SW Flex Temp – yet another product that has been discontinued.
+But on a more serious trajectory, Latitude offers the ease of accomplishing a uniform paint film in hot and cold conditions.
+This quality has been handed down first-hand from SW Flex Temp, yet another discontinued product.

 Is Latitude Worth Getting Excited About?

-While painters are known to hate changes, especially in paint products, and typically take a while to become accustomed, in short, the answer is yes.
+While painters are known to hate changes, especially in paint products, and typically take a while to become accustomed to them, in short, the answer is yes.
 While painters are likely now numb to SW name changes, the improvements are not only welcomed but were needed.

-Combining performance advantages into one product undoubtedly makes the buying process simpler and, arguably, more importantly, paint application way more straightforward.
+Combining performance advantages into one product undoubtedly simplifies the buying process and, arguably, more importantly, makes paint application much more straightforward.

-People are naturally inclined to navigate towards products that are simpler, especially when it makes the task at hand more accessible and offers an improved outcome, and for exterior painters, Latitude does just that!
+People are naturally inclined to choose more straightforward products, especially when they make the task more accessible and improve outcomes.
+For exterior painters, Latitude does just that!

-Want to see Latitude paint in action?
-View some of our exterior painting projects on our social media pages.
+Want to see Latitude Paint in action?
+Visit our social media pages to view some of our exterior painting projects.